stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 Intro
 -----

-At one of my last gigs, nightly batch processes were a way of life.
+At one of my last gigs, building a claims system for a employer benefits 3rd-party administrator, nightly batch processes were a way of life.
 Yeah, batch processes aren't sexy, but when you need thousands of checks to get mailed out every morning, you don't generate the PDFs from within the user's rich client Air application.

+The durability of these processes was important to their success, and we achieved it by simply leveraging our existing database.

-One aspect I felt strong about while building these processes was ensuring durability--if something happened, which it would, things should just work.
+I felt strongly about durability while building the system--if something happened (which it would), things should just work.
 Power/network/whatever went out?
 Just restart the process.
-Third party sent in data that we've never seen before?
+A vendor sent data that we've never seen before?
 The process continues and just tries the funky data again tomorrow.

 Previously, these types of events would cause mini-catastrophes that required immediate attention from a developer.
 Developers would have to hand-edit the file to only retry the "bad" transactions, figure out where a process died and jury rig it to start from there, and just generally do a lot of manual leg-work and hand-holding for the system.